JeromeDane/garden-css-modules/README.md

 ## Development

 `lein figwheel` will start an example app running on http://local.c0pt3r.com:3449/.
+This example app lets you easily play around with this library to see what it's capable of.

 You can also start a repl with `lein repl` and connect using an nrepl client.
 Evaluate the `garden-css-modules.core` namespace, then call modularize.
 E.G: